-Any monthly benefits you're entitled to will be reduced if you receive other disability benefits for the same period, such as workers compensation payments or benefits from other income protection policies.
+Any monthly benefits you're entitled to will be reduced if you receive other disability benefits for the same period, such as workers compensation payments or benefits from other Income Protection policies.
 This is because the insurance is intended to support you financially while you are unable to earn your usual income but not for you to exceed the amount you earned before you were injured or ill.

-Before any income protection benefits are paid, the applicable Waiting Period must elapse.
+Before any Income Protection benefits are paid, the applicable Waiting Period must elapse.
 This is the length of time before a benefit will become payable.

 The benefit period is the maximum period you can receive benefits whilst you are Totally or Partially Disabled.
-If you are eligible to receive Income Protection insurance automatically, the maximum period you can receive monthly benefits for is 2-years.
+If you are eligible to receive Income Protection insurance automatically, the maximum period you can receive monthly benefits for is 2 years.

-Standard Income Protection cover is automatically provided to Permanent employees who join the Plan.
+Standard Income Protection cover is automatically provided to eligible Permanent employees who join the Plan, unless you decide to opt-out of cover.